bluefin-developer-portal/WooCommercePlugin/bluefin-payment-gateway/README.md

-To get these actions from the Bluefin API, use the corresponding transaction id attached to the order and get the transaction metadata.
+To get these transaction actions from the Bluefin API, use the corresponding transaction id attached to the order and get the transaction metadata.

 ```json
 ```

+## Checkout Blocks Support

+This plugin uses the latest WooCommerce Checkout Blocks UI, built with the React library, to improve the checkout flow and overall user experience.
+For more, see [WooCommerce block-based checkout](https://woocommerce.com/checkout-blocks/).